I'm here to capture you feeling your best.

 Neutral, earthy colours such as beige, gray, black, white, denim, rust, khaki green, mustard, blushes, and blues generally photograph very well.
 They're easy to coordinate with if the session is for multiple people at once and they generally compliment skin tones and hair colours.
 Bright colours are not unacceptable but they can be distracting.
 I definitely recommend avoiding them if the session is for more than one person.

 Stay away from busy prints & logos.

 You want the main focus of your photographs to be your faces so try not to wear items with busy prints and logos, as they do tend to distract.
 Simple prints tend to work well however, if there are multiple people in the photographs, try not to have too many people wearing prints.
 Instead, pull colours from the print and wear solid coloured clothing to compliment the print someone is wearing.

 When in couples and groups, avoid matching completely.
-Not only can your outfits blend into each other, but you start to get that cheesy Christmas card look.
-Try coordinating with one or two colours, and have everyone choose a different shade of that selected colours to match each other nicely while keeping everyone's individuality.
+Instead compliment each other's outfits so you aren't blending into each other.
+Try coordinating with one or two colours, and have everyone choose a different shade of that selected colours to match each other nicely while maintaining everyone's individuality.

 It's amazing what adding a simple scarf, jean jacket, or hat can do to complete any outfit.
 When choosing an outfit, think about layering up to add texture and some more visual interest!
 I styled Jayda's outfit based on Alex's for this session.
 Alex decided to wear a pink dress with a khaki green cardigan so the first thing I grabbed for Jayda was her green plaid button-up.
 From there, we pulled the browns from the plaid.
 She wore a dark brown long sleeve as the base layer and light brown pants with Timberlands.
 I lent her my jean jacket to pull it all together and they looked GREAT!